sanketrannore/node-tracker-sdk/README.md

 # Node Tracker SDK

 A Node.js SDK for tracking custom events with automatic retry, validation, and queueing capabilities.
+Now with enhanced tracking fields for comprehensive event data collection.

 ## Features